Indiana Cerebral Palsy Legal Help

 • Low Apgar score ten to twenty minutes after the birth of the baby

-• Baby that is part of a multiple birth
+• A baby that is part of multiple births

 • Malformation of the congenital nervous system